MHRA/products/medicines/web/src/copy/cookies.md

 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 Please visit Google’s [overview of privacy and safeguarding data][google privacy] to know more about their policies.

+You can turn these cookies on or off below, and then save your preferences.
+This site stores your acceptance of Google Analytics cookies in your browser’s local storage as 'allowStorage'.

 [ico]: https://ico.org.uk/for-the-public/online/cookies/
 [google privacy]: https://support.google.com/analytics/answer/6004245